A systematic variational approach to band theory in a quantum computer: Method

 Gard et al.\cite{Gard_2020} provide a procedure for generating variational ansatz which conserve particle number, which is particularly simple when particle number is 1.
 We begin with $M$ qubits labeled $0$ through $M-1$ in the state $\ket{0}$.
 First, we apply an $\hat X$ gate to qubit $0$, to set our ansatz with a single filled orbital.
 Then we apply the entangling parameterized $A$ gate\cite{Gard_2020} such that each qubit is entangled directly or indirectly with qubit $0$ (see Fig.~\ref{fig:ansatz}).
 This ansatz requires $M-1$ $A$ gates, each contributing two independent parameters, for a total of \bigq{M} gates and parameters.
 The circuit is compatible with any quantum architecture exhibiting linear qubit connectivity and has a depth of \bigq{M}.
 Alternatively, in a fully connected device, the $A$ gates could be applied with a ``divide-and-conquer'' strategy, reducing the circuit depth to \bigw{\log M}.

 Rather than assigning each orbital to its own qubit, we {\em could} assign each orbital to an individual basis state, requiring only \bigq{\log M} qubits total.
-This is the approach of our previous work.\cite{Cerasoli_2020} While this is more efficient in the number of qubits, it must explore states with an arbitrary Hamming weight.
+This ``compact basis'' is the approach of our previous work.\cite{Cerasoli_2020} While this is more efficient in the number of qubits, it must explore states with an arbitrary Hamming weight.
 The number of parameters required to span the space of interest is unchanged, and a suitable ansatz must be developed \textit{ad hoc}.
-Additionally, this Hamiltonian mapping will generally form the maximum number $3^{\log_2 M}=M^{\log_2 3}$ of commuting sets, and is more difficult to reduce based on symmetries in the Hamiltonian (for example our observation in Section~\ref{sec:Method:H} that a real $\hat H_{\vb{k}}$ results in \bigq{1} rounds of measurement).
+Additionally, the Hamiltonian for the compact basis consists of global operators acting on all qubits at once, and it would generally form the maximum number $3^{\log_2 M}=M^{\log_2 3}$ of commuting sets, requiring a less efficient measurement protocol.
+Reliance on a random ansatz and a global cost function made our previous procedure vulnerable to exponentially difficult optimizations induced by barren plateaus.\cite{McClean_2018,Cerezo_2021} Finally, the Hamiltonian for the compact basis is less-structured and more difficult to reduce based on symmetries in the Hamiltonian (for example our observation in Section~\ref{sec:Method:H} that a real $\hat H_{\vb{k}}$ results in \bigq{1} rounds of measurement).